Wooden Garden Fencing Ideas London

 Feather Edge Panels with Trellis Top

-Fence Panel Tops: Fence panels can be finished off with a trellis on top.
-Some have a straight edge whilst others are concave or convex designs.
-Concave features a curved dip at the top and convex has a prominent curved top.
+Fence Panel Tops: Fence panels can be finished with a trellis.
+Some have a straight edge, while others are concave or convex designs.
+Concave features a curved dip at the top, and convex has a prominent curved top.

 wooden garden fencing ideas, pirsford panel with covex top

-Fence Posts: When building a fence, an important part of the construction is the type of fence posts used.
+Fence Posts: An essential part of the construction is the type of fence posts used when building a fence.
 This varies according to the panels, the condition of the ground and the appearance.
-Posts are usually wood or concrete and sometimes made from metal.
-Concrete posts will last longer and are more sturdy so ideal for heavy panels.
+Posts are usually made of wood or concrete and sometimes made from metal.
+Concrete posts will last longer and are more sturdy, so they are ideal for heavy panels.
 Wood posts will require some maintenance in the future.

 wooden-garden-fencing-ideas-fence-posts